iarakshana/hw7/README.md

 The American Time Use Survey is a stupendous compendium of how Americans actually spend their time.
 You can find documentation for the 2003-2015 files [here](https://www.bls.gov/tus/atusintcodebk0315.pdf).
 Every _activity_ a _respondent_ performs on a "diary day," is recorded in very narrow categories (activity "lexicon" [here](https://www.bls.gov/tus/lexiconnoex0315.pdf)).
 In addition, basic information is recorded for a _roster_ of everyone on the same houshold, and the data are linked to the Current Population Survey (CPS), another Census/BLS product.

 Taking all years into account, it gets pretty big.
 Just the CSV files are around 1.5GB.
-But the structure of the files is basically a database, and so I have loaded Since the codes can be somewhat hard to interpret,
+But the structure of the files is basically a database, and so I have loaded them together into (somewhat smaller, 200 MB) sqlite database.
+Since the codes can be somewhat hard to interpret,
   I have edited the variable names (but not values) to make them more readable.
+Have a look at `.schema` to see all the variables.

 There are four tables, which may be merged on the `case_id` and, where appropriate `line_no = 1` (see #1).
 1. **`roster`** contains a list of attributes of the people in a file.